Perth to Tasmania 2024/5

 6/10 395km

 Up with the sun again, after a poor night’s sleep, my cold came back and my sinuses are all blocked up.
 Ended the survey with 18sp so not a bad spot considering it’s grazed.
-We took the road south ending on Dolphin Rd.
+We took the road south getting on to Dolphin Rd.
 It was a slow drive down tracks that may or may not have gone through.
-So it took an hour to do the 60km to Kukkiparu Cp north where there was a Spotted Pardalote that was happy to have its photo taken.
+So it took an hour to do the 60km to Kulliparu CP north where there was a Spotted Pardalote that was happy to have its photo taken.
 Next was Polda Rock for 10sp.
-Back onto the main road to get to Darke Peak east of Koongowa for 7sp in the thin strip of remnant habitat between the birdless fields.
+Back onto the main road to get to Darke Peak Rd east of Koongowa for 7sp in the thin strip of remnant habitat between the birdless fields.
 Lunch was taken at Barna Rd Gillies NP but it was pretty quiet here.
 Took a look at Ironstone Hill CP dam which was dry with not much more than a pair of Golden Whistlers singing sweetly.
-Wyalla Wetlands id still looking good with lots of Black-tailed native Hens feeding like chickens out in the open.
+Wyalla Wetlands is still looking good with lots of Black-tailed Native Hens feeding like chickens out in the open.
 It’s also attracted a family of White-winged Fairywrens and a lone Whiskered Tern.
 I got some extra strength Sudafed to see if will help me get to sleep, then out to Fitzgerald Bay camp along the coast road to Port Augusta.
 There were only a handful of waders using the head of the bay here, but there was a large family of White-browed Babblers which are always fun to watch and listen to.

 Spotted Pardalote